doodlezucc/dungeonclub/README.md

 Sass/SCSS is a styling language, extending on CSS.
 Another Dart package is required to compile it.
 Similar to webdev, the [sass package](https://pub.dev/packages/sass) can be installed via `dart pub global activate sass`.

-Running `sass web/sass/style.scss web/style/style.css` will compile all stylesheets into a single CSS file.
+Running `sass web/sass/style.scss web/style/style.css --style compressed` will compile all stylesheets into a single minified CSS file.
 If you're not editing any Sass files, this must only be run once.

 #### 3.1 Editing Sass
 You can append `--watch` to the command in order to keep the result up to date.